Private, In-Home Tutoring in Bay Shore, New York

-SchoolTutoring Academy’s tutoring programs for Bay Shore students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bay Shore, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Bay Shore Schools manages seven schools and 5,750 students.
 The district’s superintendent regularly updates a Superintendent’s Message that appears on the district website’s homepage.
 The Office of Instructional Services consists of the Assistant Superintendent for Curriculum, Instruction and Administration; two Data & Testing Coordinators; and the Coordinator for Funded Programs.
 Bay Shore Schools use the Common Core Standards, which the district believes help prepare students for college and their careers, are comprised of standards that are clear to everyone, set consistent expectations, require that students apply their learning in real-world situations, and are evidence- and research-based.